-Serbia: Waste-to-energy project’s financing structure completed27.
-May 2020. / News Serbia Energy
+Serbia: Waste-to-energy project’s financing structure completed, News Serbia Energy

 A project for the construction of waste-to-energy facility at Vinca landfill near Belgrade has successfully reached a financial close for a 290 million euros loan by a pool of lenders, according to the European Bank for Reconstruction and Development (EBRD).